Hiwonder-docs/ROSOrin/source/docs/7_ROS+Machine_Learning_Course.md

 #### 7.1.2.2 Operation Steps

 Power on the robot and connect it via the NoMachine remote control software.
-For detailed information, please refer to the section 7.2 AP Mode Connection Steps in the user manual.
+For detailed information, please refer to the section [1.7.2 AP Mode Connection Steps](https://docs.hiwonder.com/projects/ROSOrin/en/latest/docs/1_ROSOrin_User_Manual.html#ap-mode-connection-steps) in the user manual.

 1. Click the terminal icon <img src="../_static/media/chapter_8/section_1/media/image4.png"  /> in the system desktop to open a command-line window.